Home

 • We met Bruce, the black-tipped reef shark, on a homeschooling trip to a Sea Life Sanctuary.

-• Monterey Bay Aquarium in California may be a little far away for some of us, but since it has a live Kelp cam we can all enjoy virtual views of ocean creatures in a kelp forest for free!
+• Monterey Bay Aquarium in California may be a little far away for some of us, but since it has live web cams of sea creatures including sea otters it's a great way to have a peek in the deep for free!

 If you've got a child who likes making models, you've got an ideal way of adding design and technology to your ocean creatures homeschooling unit studies.